lucavallin/gnaro/README.md

 ## Testing and documentation

-At the moment, the project does not contain any automated tests or tools to document the code.
+At the moment, the project does not contain any automated tests but `Cunit` is set up and a basic test can be found at [gnaro_test.c](tests/gnaro_test.c).
+Documentation is generated using [clang-doc](https://clang.llvm.org/extra/clang-doc.html) and can be found at [docs/](docs/).
-In the future, suitable tools for automated testing and documentation might be added.

 ## Limitations